top of page

 You’re invited to show up just as you are, in whatever way feels safe and comfortable.
 The space moves gently, guided by care, curiosity, and respect.

-To register your interest or find out more, please get in touch by filling out the form on my contact page or emailing me at jomillward@willowtreepath.co.uk
+To register your interest or find out more, please get in touch.

 Sunflower Field

-A regular, gently held space open to all regardless of gender, sexuality, race, religion, neurotype, and more — a place to come exactly as you are, to be heard without judgement, and to feel the steadying presence of community.
+An In person monthly Circle open to all.
+This is a place to come exactly as you are, to be heard without judgement, and to feel the steadying presence of community.

 © 2025 by Jo Millward.
 Powered and secured by Wix